 Although it is mostly unseen, groundwater sources are an integral part of our water supply.
 Proper management of the watershed allows us to reduce pollution that could compromise the quality of the groundwater.
-The RWA conducts more than 1,000 inspections annually to identify potential sources of pollution within our public water supply watersheds and aquifers.
+The RWA conducts inspections annually to identify potential sources of pollution within our public water supply watersheds and aquifers.
 We work closely with business owners, as well as local and state regulatory agencies to ensure timely correction of any potential water quality threats.
-In Fiscal Year 2020, the RWA conducted 913 industrial, commercial and residential property inspections on parcels within our watersheds, which resulted in 26 violations.
+In Fiscal Year 2021, the RWA conducted 816 industrial, commercial and residential property inspections on parcels within our watersheds, which resulted in 19 violations.
 Once the violations were identified, corrective action was taken to prevent additional issues.

-\$12,600,000 to Protect 902 Acres of Land
+Since 2007 Invested \$12,600,000 to Protect 902 Acres of Land